 - a.
 The parcel must be located adjacent to or within the parcel proposed for residential development for which common access is proposed. - b.
 The parcel shall meet the minimum parcel size and setback requirements as required for the Zoning District in which such use is proposed.
 For each parcel in excess of two having shoreline privileges, the minimum area of such parcel shall increase by 3,500 square feet. - c.
 The parcel shall have a minimum frontage on the water of not less than 100 feet, measured at the water mark, and shall contain an additional 50 feet for each family unit, in excess of one family, having easement or use privileges. - d.
-No dwelling units or clubhouses shall be permitted on any such shared waterfront parcel. - e.
-Individual docks, boat hoists and related installations shall not exceed one per 50 feet of water frontage, measured at the water mark, and shall be located as near as possible to the center of such parcel.
+No dwelling units or clubhouses shall be permitted on any such shared waterfront parcel.

-- g.
+- e.
+Individual docks, boat hoists and related installations shall not exceed one per 50 feet of water frontage, measured at the water mark, and shall be located as near as possible to the center of such parcel. - f.
+One off-street parking space shall be required for each family having waterfront parcel privileges if the residences having shoreline parcel privileges are not in close proximity to the shared shoreline parcel, as determined by the Planning Commission. - g.
 All common use shoreline parcels providing that provide access privileges to more than four families must be approved by site plan review by the Planning Commission. - h.
 If the waterfront parcel serves ten families or more, sanitary facilities must be provided.
 Such facilities shall be tied into public utilities, including public sewer and water, if or when these utilities become available.
 All sanitary facilities shall require approval from the Grand Traverse County Health Department, shall meet all applicable setbacks for the zoning district in which it is located, and shall be screened from view from surrounding land uses with natural vegetation and/or new landscaping consistent with the requirements of Section 7.5.6d - i.
 For waterfront parcels adjacent to residentially used property, a 20 foot landscaped buffer area shall be provided consistent with the requirements of Section 7.5.6d, Buffers and Screening.